kvasir7/kvasir7.github.io/about.md

 ## Evolutionary Constraints, Adaptations, and Innovation

-#### -How are constraints on adaptations manifested in the ecological interactions of microbes and multicellular organisms?
+#### -How do constraints on adaptations and macroevolutionary novelties manifest in contemporary ecological interactions of microbes and multicellular organisms?
-#### -How do macroevolutionary innovations and novelties arise (to include the major transitions)?

 ## Levels of Action (canonically as the  "levels of selection")